Hair loss types: Alopecia areata diagnosis and treatment

 Self-care also plays an important role in the lives of people who have alopecia areata.
 To find out what dermatologists recommend, go to: Alopecia areata: Self-care.

-Lipner SR. Scher RK.
-“To the editor: Alopecia areata.”
-J Am Acad Dermatol.
-2018;79:e9-e10.
+Lipner SR, Scher RK.
+“Letter to the editor: Alopecia areata.”
+J Am Acad Dermatol 2018;79:e9-e10.
 Funding sources: None.
 Conflicts of interest: None disclosed.

 Otberg N, Shapiro J. “Alopecia areata.”
 In: Kang S, et al. Fitzpatrick’s Dermatology. (ninth edition) McGraw Hill Education, United States of America, 2019:1517-9.

 Piliang M, Lynde C, et al. “Sustained scalp, eyebrow, and eyelash hair regrowth with ritlecitinib through week 48 in patients with alopecia areata: Post hoc analysis of the ALLEGRO phase 2b/3 study.”
 Presented at: American Academy of Dermatology Annual Meeting 2023; March 17-21, New Orleans, LA.
 Poster 42005.

 Pratt CH, King LE Jr, et al. “Alopecia areata.”
 Nat Rev Dis Primers.
 2017 Mar 16;3:17011.